mqtt-tools/mqttwarn/HANDBOOK.md

     jpmens/mqttwarn
 ```

-To start the application from within the container:
+To start the application from within the container, just invoke
 ```
-# python mqttwarn.py
+mqttwarn
 ```

 `Ctrl-C` will stop it.
 You can start and stop it as often as you like, here, probably editing the `.ini` file as you go.